 3. Ask for testimonials

 If there’s one thing that 2020 has taught people is that the freelancing world is lucrative.
-But what does this mean to those that have been in the industry but wish to look for more content writing jobs?
+But what does this mean to those that have been in the industry but wish to look for more content-writing jobs?
 Well, you have to take a step further and show why you are better than the many other candidates.

 One of the easiest ways is to ask for testimonials from previous employers.
-A good word from them goes a long way of instilling trust in potential employers.
+A good word from them goes a long way in instilling trust in potential employers.
 Do not shy away from asking for a short testimonial from previous employers, which you can add to your website or portfolio.